Audio Protection & Error Recovery

 Session Recovery on Reconnection

-for (const chunk of pendingChunks) {
+for (const [chunkId, inFlightData] of inFlight) {

 }

-// 5.
-Resume processing
+// Resume draining

 }